BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Each group may contain hundreds of types.
 - There exist *dependency relationships* between the types.

-These will be covered in the following sections by studying the following aspects of the software design:
+These will be covered in the following sections by studying the aspects of the software design.

--
+## 4. Software Design <a id='sec4'></a>

-## 3. Software Architecture <a id='sec3'></a>
+In this chapter, I will start by a use case diagram in order to have a view of the execution flow of the SAA.

-## 4. Software Design: Requirements, Limitations & Assumptions <a id='sec4'></a>
+Then, I will discuss the issues related to the software design in detail.

 ### 4.1.
 Use Case Diagram <a id='sec41'></a>